 Start by logging in.

-There are many meaningful ways to remember loved ones you’ve lost and keep them close on your wedding day.
-If you choose to honor them with a memorial table, the Brass Tabletop Frame is an elegant way to display their photos at your reception.
+If you choose to honor them with a memorial table at your reception, the Metal Tabletop Frame is an elegant way to display their photos at your reception.
 Plus, its versatile size and style is one you can reuse in your home, too.